"RUN WITH THE PACK"

 We design it, build it, use it and recommend it!

 The word “Parkour” comes from the French “parcours,” which literally means, “a course”, “a way through,” or “a path.”

-What we know today as “Parkour” (with a “k”) had its origins in a training program designed for the French Special Forces known as “Parcours du combattant”, or “The Path of the Warrior.”
-It was David Belle, the son of a real life Parcours Warrior, who changed the “c” to a “k”, and with his comrades the Yamakazi created the worldwide movement we now call Parkour.
+What we know today as “Parkour” (with a “k”) had its origins in a military training program used by the French Special Forces known as “Parcours du combattant”, or “The Path of the Warrior.”

 The strictest definition of Parkour is the act of moving from point “a” to point “b” using the obstacles in your path to increase your efficiency.
-With this as the goal of Parkour a repertoire of skills developed around the practice.
-Some of these skills are immediately obvious to many: the “tic-tac”, the “kong vault” and the “gap jump”.
+With this as the goal, students develope a large repertoire of skills around the practice.

-But a funny thing happened along the way between Point ‘A’ and ‘B’ few cool, super-creative, Yamakazi.
-They started expressing themselves through movement.
+Afunny thing happened along the way between getting from Point ‘A’ and ‘B’.
+A few cool Yamakazi started expressing themselves through movement.

-This self-expressive form of Parkour was led by a name named Sebastian Foucan, the guy from the CASINO ROYALE film!
-Over time two sports emerged: Parkour and the expressive tricking form of parkour now called Freerunning.
+This self-expressive form of Parkour was led by Sebastian Foucan, a member of the Yamakazi.
+He’s the guy in the CASINO ROYALE film!
+In time two sports emerged: Parkour and it’s expressive friend: Freerunning.